taisei-project/taisei/doc/BUILD.rst

 * ``spirv-cross``
 * ``sdl2_mixer``

-Remove them with:

 .. code:: sh

    brew remove spirv-tools spirv-cross sdl2_mixer

-Taisei-compatible versions are bundled and will be pulled in at compile time.

 In addition, if you're trying to compile on an older version of macOS (i.e: <10.12), SDL2 may not compile correctly on Homebrew (as of 2019-02-19).